Members

 A graduate of Bernards High School, Mr. Gundersen earned a B.A. in Economics from Williams College and an M.B.A. from Harvard Business School.
 He resides in Summit with his wife Lucy and their son, John.

-Richard Hanley was appointed to the Summit Board of Education in May 2025.
-Mr. Hanley is serving as Chair of the Operations Committee, as well as a member of the Policy and Negotiations and Personnel Committees.
+Jenny Hoff was appointed to the Summit Board of Education in May 2026.
+She is a member of the Communications Committee and the Policy Committee.

 Walidah Justice